JuliaDynamics/ABMFrameworksComparison/README.md

 - To run the file on a bash shell;
 - To install the tested frameworks (except for Mason which is already provided);
 - To make the commands `julia`, `python`, `java` and `javac` available from the shell and to have the GNU Parallel tool available;
-- Move the folder where NetLogo is installed inside the folder where the Netlogo benchmarks reside.
+- To Move the folder where NetLogo is installed inside the folder where the Netlogo benchmarks reside and rename it as `netlogo`.

 ## Contributions from other Frameworks